-- School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information is recorded on the school's Single Central Record.
+- School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read Annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is kept as part of the school Single Central Record.

 All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This is delivered by a DSL or Deputy DSL.
 This training is regularly updated and is in line with advice from the safeguarding partners.

 All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated..
+This training is regularly updated, for example, through annual updates or refresher training every two years.